-Unfortunately Vanessa is not able to answer individual questions that are emailed.
+Unfortunately, Vanessa is not able to answer individual questions that are emailed.

 We receive up to 20 questions a day from home bakers looking for advice.
 Some of these involve very detailed explanations of what they are doing with their starter and their dough.
 Whilst we appreciate that people want help with their sourdough, we are a small business and simply don’t have the capacity to answer individual questions… there just aren’t enough hours in the day.

-Generally we offer the following advice to those contacting us -
+Generally, we offer the following advice to those contacting us -

 Vanessa’s book, The Sourdough School, is a comprehensive guide to sourdough, based on her years of baking experience.
-Reading the step by step introduction to sourdough, and working through the recipes will give you lots of baking practice and should help answer many of the question you have.
+Reading the step by step introduction to sourdough, and working through the recipes will give you lots of baking practice and should help answer many of the questions you have.